-The Sierra Club appreciates the opportunity to make these brief comments in support of the TPWD's LAR request for 24-25, including exceptional items, but believes even more investment is needed to protect and expand our state's natural heritage and resources.
+The Sierra Club appreciates the opportunity to make these brief comments in support of the TPWD's base budget and exceptional item requests for 24-25.
+However, we believe even more investment is needed to protect and expand our state's natural heritage and resources.